tillitis/tkey-verification/README.md

    the internal firmware database to verify that the TKey, according to its hardware revision, is running the expected firmware.
-7. Sigsum sign a message consisting of the UDI, firmware digest, and signer public key with provider's signature, creating a Sigsum request file.
+7. Sigsum sign a message consisting of the UDI, firmware digest, and signer public key with vendor's signature, creating a Sigsum request file.
 8. Submit the request file to the Sigsum log, collecting the proof.
 9. Build the verification file, including the Sigsum proof.